luposlip/emacs-cheatsheet/README.md

 You're most welcome to use and adapt it for your own personal preferences, as long as you share your adaptation with the rest of us (by forking this repo).

+## Projectile issues

+If you're getting an error from Projectile containing the message `Setting Current Directory`, and the rest of the message contains a path with double slashes, you should probably change the paths in your project root `.projectile` file.

+One of my `.projectile` files looks like this:

+    +src/clj
+    +test

 ## Thanks to

 @korny for inspiration from his "Korny's Emacs/clojure cheatsheet"